Jay-Idrees/Vanilla-Javascript-Quiz-DOM-Manipulation/readme.md

 ## User Story

-I am a CEO of a Tech company looking to hire fresh grads.
+I am the CEO of a Tech company looking to hire fresh grads.
 I would like an application that allows me to quiz the applicants on their knowledge of coding, in particular javascript.
 The quiz should be timed and I would like the app to keep track of the score and display results in the end.